Stawley

 • Woodland Restoration

-We had a couple of brilliant, cool, and sunny days on the Bullock Hill site near Storley in Devon, where Phil, Angus and I continued the gradual restoration of this PAWS (Plantation on Ancient Woodland Site) area.
+We had a couple of brilliant, cool, and sunny days on the Bullock Hill site near Storley in Devon, where Phil, Angus and Michael continued the gradual restoration of this PAWS (Plantation on Ancient Woodland Site) area.
 It was encouraging to see the young broadleaf trees planted over the past few years showing strong signs of life, and the conifer plantation beginning to open up into a more diverse habitat.

 Our main task for this visit focused on sympathetic thinning.
 Previous light felling had been carried out, and we continued this work by removing select conifers to open the canopy and allow more light to reach the woodland floor.
 This approach supports natural regeneration, encourages biodiversity, and moves the site toward continuous cover forestry under a long-term conservation management plan.